masood1/cls-sample-templates/README.md

 5. Added API gateway/Micro Proxy using Netflix ZULL
 6. API Gateway enhanced with trnformers
 7. API Gateway made more powerful by using Gystrix Circuit Breakers
-8. Added Swagger ClsMessageSerfvice for Rest Documentation:wq
+8. Added Swagger ClsMessageSerfvice for Rest Documentation